NVIDIA/NeMo-Framework-Launcher/README.md

 of the dataset, review the applicable licenses, and determine if it is suitable for their intended use.
 Users should review any applicable links associated with the dataset before placing the data on their machine._

-Similar to DreamFusion, DMTet relys on a pretrained 2D text-to-image diffusion model to perform text-to-3D synthesis and doesn't require an external database.
+Similar to DreamFusion, DMTet relies on a pretrained 2D text-to-image diffusion model to perform text-to-3D synthesis and doesn't require an external database.
 However, the network requires three components:

 1. Diffusion model: see [Section 6.2.3](#623-dreamfusion) for the supported diffusion pipelines.
-2. A pretrained DreamFusion checkpoint, used to initalized the DMTet network see [Section 6.3.4](#634-dreamfusion-training)
+2. A pretrained DreamFusion checkpoint, used to initialize the DMTet network see [Section 6.3.4](#634-dreamfusion-training)
-3. Initial tetrahedral grid: can be generated using [this](https://github.com/ahmadki/quartet) repo, or downloaded fomr NGC.
+3. Initial tetrahedral grid: can be generated using [this](https://github.com/ahmadki/quartet) repo, or downloaded from NGC.

 ### 6.3.
 Model Training